chrisjihee/ETRIJ-24.02/contents/draft.md

-Modern high-performance deep learning methods in natural language processing (NLP) use a tokenization process that breaks the text into smaller units and converts each token into a vector as an input to the computational model.
-Here, the token unit is mainly a subword unit, and to reflect the characteristics of a Korean subword, tokenization with separate morphemes is attempted in advance.
+Modern high-performance deep learning methods in natural language processing (NLP) use a tokenization process that breaks the text into smaller units and converts each token into a vector as an input to the computational model .
+Here, the token unit is mainly a subword unit, and to reflect the characteristics of a Korean subword, tokenization with separate morphemes is attempted in advance .
 Using the results of the morphological analysis for this tokenization process improves the overall performance of the analysis by reflecting the semantic units of Korean.
 This requires a highly accurate and fast morphological analyzer.

-Various approaches have been proposed for morphological analysis, which is crucial in Korean language analysis.
+Various approaches have been proposed for morphological analysis, which is crucial in Korean language analysis .
 In general, when people understand speech or written text, they attempt to make sense of it using vocabulary and concepts that they are familiar with.
-While there are approaches to use rules or dictionaries to reflect this understanding, it becomes difficult to build and maintain a dictionary for the vocabulary that appears in each text.
+While there are approaches to use rules or dictionaries to reflect this understanding , it becomes difficult to build and maintain a dictionary for the vocabulary that appears in each text.
 Therefore, methods for tagging syllable units without a dictionary have been proposed  and studies have been conducted to improve them  .
-From a mechanical perspective, syllable-by-syllable morphological analysis can be performed either by tagging syllable-by-syllable and then applying a base-form restoration dictionary, or by tagging syllable-by-syllable with the base form already restored.
+From a mechanical perspective, syllable-by-syllable morphological analysis can be performed either by tagging syllable-by-syllable and then applying a base-form restoration dictionary , or by tagging syllable-by-syllable with the base form already restored .
 However, syllable-by-syllable morphological analysis has limitations, in that it is difficult to accurately identify morpheme boundaries and learn long-term contextual information as the length of the sequence increases.
 In this study, the